hartti/AustralianMines/README.md

 8. Add state level geo coding with reverse geocoding

 This section is slightly problematic as the free reverse geocoding service (Open Street Map) used by Neo4j by default does not provide accurate or consistent enough information against the given latitude and longitude information.
-The Google Geocoding service works much better (giving consistenly responses in the form "<optional street address,> <City StateAbbreviation ZIP>, Australia", but there is a cost involved and also the set-up requires configuration both for Neo4j as well as for Google services.
+The Google Geocoding service works much better (giving very consistenly responses in the form "<optional street address,> <City StateAbbreviation ZIP>, Australia", but there is a cost involved and also the set-up requires configuration both for Neo4j as well as for Google services.
+There are also handful of results (5) which produce non-consistent location descriptions.
+These can be fixed manually.
 ```
 CALL apoc.spatial.reverseGeocode(-31.740950444496217,140.6623645096) YIELD description

-// this query takes long time
+// this query takes very long time with Open Street Map as there is by default a significant time interval between requests
 MATCH (m:Mine)
 WITH m
 CALL apoc.spatial.reverseGeocode(m.latitude, m.longitude) YIELD description